BoyBaykiller/IDKEngine/Readme.md

 The implementation of `ExtractFrustum` and `FrustumAABBIntersect` can be found [here](https://github.com/BoyBaykiller/IDKEngine/blob/master/IDKEngine/res/shaders/Culling/Frustum/compute.glsl).

 Each thread grabs a mesh builds a frustum and then compares it against the aabb.
-`drawCommandSSBO` is a shader storage block giving us access to the buffer which holds the draw commands that are used by `MultiDrawElementsIndirect`.
+`drawCommandSSBO` is a shader storage block giving us access to the buffer that holds the draw commands used by `MultiDrawElementsIndirect`.
-If the test fails `InstanceCount` is set to 0 otherwise 1.
+If the test fails, `InstanceCount` is set to 0 otherwise 1.
-A mesh with `InstanceCount = 0` will not cause any vertex shader invocations later when things are drawn saving us a lot of computations.
+A mesh with `InstanceCount = 0` will not cause any vertex shader invocations later when things are drawn, saving us a lot of computation.